MindNode Triad

 • To change the order of your nodes in the outline, you can drag them to their new position relative to other existing nodes and release them there.

-• To rearrange child nodes, you can use Command ⌘ + up/down or left/right arrow keys to move them around.
+• Or, you can use Command ⌘ + up/down or left/right arrow keys to move them around.

 Editing nodes in the outline